I know what you’re thinking:

 7. Anyone Can Use Stock Imagery

-This one is also pretty obvious.
-Most stock imagery is available to purchase to anyone with an account.
-This means that if you’re using stock, you always run the risk of having the same images as your competition.
-Not only does this make you unmemorable, it could potentially associate you with your competition.
-Ultimately, there may always be a time to fall back on stock imagery to fill gaps (Looking at you, blog header), however, having a collection of original images will be valuable to your company and your marketing efforts for years.
+Ultimately, there may always be a time to fall back on stock imagery to fill gaps (Looking at you, blog header), however, unless you are looking for pictures of Toronto or New York, selection could be limited.
+Having a collection of original images will be valuable to your company and your marketing efforts for years.